HarrisonSlater/Harri.SchoolDemoAPI/README.md

 Demo .NET 8 API about students, schools, and students applications to schools

-This repository is intended as a demonstration of a RESTful API with a SQL Server integration with an emphasis on automated testing to validate the API.
+This repository is intended as a demonstration of a RESTful API with a SQL Server database focusing on automated testing to validate the API functionality.

 ## WIP - API
 So far the /students/ api is complete: https://github.com/HarrisonSlater/Harri.SchoolDemoApi/blob/main/src/Harri.SchoolDemoAPI/Controllers/StudentsApiController.cs